Maumagnaguagno/Polygonoid/examples/goalrtree/README.md

       centroid: (435, 460)
       goal: (450, 470)
 ```
-Also SVGs are generate to better understand each step of the program.
+Also SVGs are generated to better understand each step of the program.

 ## Pseudocode